 Some victims of the above scheme would be re-victimized.
 Leyva or Haque would trick their victims into believing that the IT support company was going out of business and that they were due for a refund.
 The two would then convince the victim that they’d been refunded too much due to a technical error and should reimburse the company with thousands of dollars.
 Most of the victims were elderly and vulnerable.

 The fraud ring, which ultimately raked in more than $10 million, operated in both the United States and India from March 2015 to December 2018.
 Both Leyva and Haque are accused of developing corporate entities to receive funds from the victims.
 Both men have been charged with one count of wire fraud and one count of conspiracy to commit wire fraud, with each count carrying a maximum sentence of 20 years in prison.

 Homeland Security Investigations’ special-agent in charge, Peter Fitzhugh, has said of this fraud scheme that, “It is our duty as citizens to protect our growing elderly population, and it is our duty as law enforcement to investigate and arrest those, like Leyva and Haque, who seek to make a profit through fraud and deception.”
 The Federal Trade Commission has estimated that tech-support fraud has cost Americans roughly $55 million in 2018 alone.

 The attorneys at Burford Perry have more than 55 years of combined experience handling business-fraud cases.
 Our attorneys will understand and evaluate your case at every stage to help protect your business and your assets.
-If you believe you have been a victim of business fraud, contact Burford Perry to learn about your legal options in a consultation.
+If you believe you have been a victim of business fraud, contact an experienced business fraud attorney at Burford Perry to learn about your legal options.